 Today she continues to perform as a solo artist, and also works as a voice actor and audiobook narrator.
 She has recorded over 20 audiobooks, and released her album, Death and Whimsy, in late September of 2015.

-She is currently working on her new upcoming EP, Masks, to be released early in 2018.
+She is currently working on her new upcoming EP, Masks, to be released in 2019.